code4fukui/code-js/README.md

 # code-js

-highlight code JavaScript, HTML, C
+- code-js tag to highlight code JavaScript
+- also code-html for HTML, code-c for C language

 ## usage